lemin-ou/k8s-validate-and-update-deployment/README.md

 ## K8s Hello Mutating Webhook
-A Kubernetes Mutating Admission Webhook example, using Go.
+A Kubernetes Mutating Admission Webhook, using Go.
-This is a companion repository for the Article [Building a Kubernetes Mutating Admission Webhook: A “magic” way to inject a file into Pod Containers](https://medium.com/@didil/building-a-kubernetes-mutating-admission-webhook-7e48729523ed)
+This is a companion repository for the Article [Automate ArgoCD deployment update](https://smartmssa.atlassian.net/l/cp/320KJHmm)

-This is proof of concept code, make sure to review carefully before using in a production system.

 #### Run tests
 ```